SEVEN GENERATIONS

 Nakamura Shibajaku III

 Born in Ôsaka in 1856.
 He was adopted by Nakamura Shibajaku II and started his career in a troupe of children-actors (kodomo shibai), performing under the name of Nakamura Sannosuke.
 He took the name of Nakamura Shibajaku III in September 1877 in Ôsaka at the Ebisuza, playing in the drama "Iroha Jikki".
 He made almost all his tachiyaku career in Ôsaka, performing in either Kabuki or modern dramas.
 His field of excellence was wagoto.
-He died the 17th March 1890.
+He died the 17th of March 1890.

 Haimyô Yagô